jul/BAD-ASS/source/BAD.rst

 * user logout
 * user cannot see private data.

 These scenarii should be made by the end user.
-These are what you will agree with your customer on legitim behaviour.
+These are what you will agree with your customer on legitimate behaviour.
 The customer doesn't care of how much code coverage your unit tests covers.
 It cares about getting things done.

 **This is functionnal testing, and should be what your agreed what the software should do, it should also include functionnal domain (speed, acceptable error rates, SLA...).
 This ensure your software is conform to what your customer is ready to pay.
 Humans being are acceptable yet expensive bots usable for this tasks.**